Dumbalaone/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-Display the number of lines that contain "bin" in /etc/passwd 16-display line containing pattern "root" and three lines after them 17-Display line that dont contain pattern "bin" in /etc/passwd
+15-Display the number of lines that contain "bin" in /etc/passwd 16-display line containing pattern "root" and three lines after them 17-Display line that dont contain pattern "bin" in /etc/passwd 18-Display all lines of /etc/ssh/sshd_config starting with a letter(includes capital leter)